nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

 size, which means we need to pad up to the largest size possible for a SNIP.)

 We want to place as few requirements on clients as possible, and we want to preserve forward compatibility.

 We want ENDIVEs to be compressible, and small.
-We want them to benefit from diffs.
+We want successive ENDIVEs to be textually similar, so that we can use diffs to transmit only the parts that change.

-We should preserve (and loosen) our policy of requiring only loose time synchronization between clients and relays.
+We should preserve our policy of requiring only loose time synchronization between clients and relays, and allow even looser synchronization when possible.
 Where possible, we'll make the permitted skew explicit in the protocol: for example, rather than saying "you can accept a document 10 minutes before it is valid", we will just make the validity interval start 10 minutes earlier.

 <!-- Section 2.1.2 --> <a id='S2.1.2'></a>